25-prerak/Music-Recommendation-Using-Deep-Learning/README.md

+Based on the work already done by the author for recommending similar music, I tried to optimize the hyperparameters like changing the kernel sizes, using padding in different layers etc.

+The results of the same are shown in the follwing images.

-# Music Recommendation Using Deep Learning
+# Music Recommendation Using Deep Learning (Work done by Vikram(Author))

 Music Recommendation using latent feature vectors obtained from a network trained on the Free Music Archive dataset.